ffeew/Software-Testing-Mini-Campaign/README.md

+THIS BRANCH (1003158_testing) IS FOR FUZZ TESTING BY LIM THIAN YEW (1003158) FOR THE WEEK 13 STUFF

 # Data Reconciliation Software
 The data reconciliation software works by capturing mismatches in 2 different CSV files and listing them as exceptions.
 The program will take in 3 inputs: